Jacks3262/repo_HACKATHON_2024/README.md

 # repo_HACKATHON_2024
-Official repository of the Datacoders team, where analyses were conducted for Capital One’s organization in the 2024 HACKATHON.
+Official repository of the Datacoders team, where analyses were conducted for Capital One's organization in the 2024 HACKATHON.

 ## Members of DataCoders
 * Luis Maximiliano López Ramírez - A00833321